Error-name404/Portfolio-website/README.md

 # Portfolio-website
-this is a repository to hold the beginer website
+this is a repository to hold my beginner website